 As you would imagine, this is a great way to speed up the process of learning grammar and advancing one’s vocabulary.
 It also helps to ease the frustration of those children struggling a little more than their classmates.
 Best of all, it can benefit children and teenagers of all ages.

 Camera Mouse is far more specific in its application.
 However, it can still go a long way in benefitting hundreds of thousands of students in the USA and further afield.
 In essence, it serves to convert the user’s head into a virtual joystick.
 Allowing the user to click, type and browse all without using their hands.

 This technology has been advancing rapidly in sophistication over the last couple of years.
 It has now reached a crucial point of affordability and widespread application.
+Camera mouse is considered part of Assistive technology as an effective learning experience in the classroom.
 No more should physical limitations hold back students eager and ready to engage in independent learning.

 Scanmarker is one of the hottest new forms of assistive technology.
 It plays a large role in helping make reading information easier for those suffering from some sort of visual or cognitive impairment.
 It works by scanning the information from a handwritten page and then uploading it to a digital format.

 It can simultaneously process the text and even read it out loud to the user of the marker.
 The applications of such a device would be wide-reaching.
 It would immediately benefit the millions of global students suffering from things like dyslexia.

 Ask us for examples of worksheets to work on in your class to get inspiration.
 The materials are based on phonological awareness, decoding, vocabulary, fluency and much more.

 Perhaps the most wide-reaching type of assistive technology currently available comes in the form of any tablet device.
 Such as iPads.
 These are a widespread form of consumer technology that almost all homeowners in the USA either already own or are aware of.